 Yet, if you rush from Venice to the Greek or Turkish shores, or sail out of Athens even, you’ll miss out on the beauty of the Adriatic coast.

 The Adriatic, especially the southern Dalmatian coast of Croatia offers stunning living cities that are Unesco world heritage sites, full of Roman and Medieval history.
-Neighbouring Montenegro has my all-time favourite, secluded port of Kotor.
+Neighbouring Montenegro has my all-time favourite, the secluded port of Kotor.

-The captivating sailing to this town is the closest thing to Norwegian fjord I have ever experienced – though it actually is a ria, not a fjord.
+The captivating sailing to this town is the closest thing to a Norwegian fjord I have ever experienced – though it actually is a ria, not a fjord.

 Mr Vegancruiser being a geek boy appreciates the nearby Croatian ports of Dubrovnik and Split, though I am a big fan too.

-Dubrovnik and Split were used for as locations for Game of Thrones (various GOT walking tours are available).
+Dubrovnik and Split were used as locations for Game of Thrones (various GOT walking tours are available).
 Star Wars: The Last Jedi used Dubrovnik for shooting too, for her stunning architecture.